Vision and priorities

 – Embed voices of lived experience

-– Prioritise inequalities and exclusion
+– Prioritise equalities and inclusion

 – High quality practice through leadership of professional peer support networks: Principal Social Workers, Principal Occupational Therapists, Safeguarding, Carers, Equality, Diversity and Inclusion, Mental Health, Learning Disabilities and Neurodiversity